oykur/EIF-Extraction-Kit/README.md

 4) Files found in this kit should be placed inside the cell file, together with "run.py" or .mod files that are transferred in the previous step.
 5) Open the Simulation_8Types.py.
 Insert the path of the cell, experiment number and alfa.
 Run the simulation.
-6) Wait for an hour for the simulation to finish.
+6) Wait for 1-2 hours for the simulation to finish.
 Have a cup of tea with your family and/or friends.
 7) Check the .txt output file
    - Is the firing rate is between 1-15 Hz?
 If not change the alfa and experiment number, run the simulation again
    - Are the error for the fit and parameters smaller then 0.05?
 If not, use Recalculate_Parameters.py and calculate again by